 Swanson.
 David.
 2024.
-Plundered Downers Grove, IL: IVP
+Plundered: The Tangled Roots of Racial and Environmental Injustice.
+Downers Grove, IL: IVP

 ASSIGNMENTS: (Numbers represent total possible points) Reading Log (15)

 Each week you will log how much of the reading you did.
 Your Reading Log is due at the end of the semester.
 However, several times during the semester I will be doing pop Reading Log checks where I ask you to upload your current log to Canvas.
 This is to help encourage you to keep up with your logging.